-In a small Californian town, brainy Wolfgan (River Phoenix, Stand by Me), sci-fi geek Ben (Ethan Hawke, Boyhood) and cynic Darren (Jason Presson, Lady in White) build a starship that takes them to a galaxy, far, far away.
-However, the kids soon learn that things don’t always turn out as planned.
+In a small town, three friends — brainy Wolfgan (River Phoenix, Stand by Me), sci-fi geek Ben (Ethan Hawke, Boyhood) and blue-collar cynic Darren (Jason Presson, Lady in White) — build a starship that takes them to “a galaxy, far, far away.”
+However, the young boys soon learn that things don’t always turn out as planned.

 Reaction & Thoughts:

-I’m a fan of Dante.
+I’m a huge fan of director Dante.
 He clearly loves cinema, specifically the B-movies of the 1950s.
 It’s always fun to see Dante’s allusions to old movies.
-Sadly, I think Dante comes up a little short here.
+Sadly, I think Dante came up a little short here.
 The basic idea is good, but this is hardly an emotionally rewarding experience.
-It’s a bit sluggish and shapeless.
-The climax aboard the starship is anti-climatic.
+It’s a bit sluggish and shapeless — the climax lacks oomph.

 Perhaps the blame should be placed on Paramount’s executives.
-The studio inexplicably lost interest halfway through the production and Dante was forced to release the movie unfinished.
-It has never been determined what was left out or why Paramount didn’t allow Dante to complete his work.
-Dante has disowned it.
-Explorers never found an audience.
-It did become a cult hit on Home Video.
+The studio inexplicably lost interest halfway through the production and director Dante was forced to release the movie unfinished.
+It has never been determined what was left out, or why Paramount didn’t allow Dante to complete his work (Dante has disowned it).
+Explorers never found an audience, but the movie did become a cult hit on Home Video.

 Conclusions & Final Thoughts:

 Don’t get me wrong, Explorers is a fine and entertaining film.
 The flaws aren’t bad enough to ruin the movie.
-I have probably outgrown the movie, though.
+Mostly for Joe Dante fans and/or Gen Xers.
 P.S.
 The DVD (R1) is missing two scenes from the theatrical release (they are part of the extras), but it does have an extended ending.
 Color, 109 minutes, Rated PG.